7 ways to fight New Zealand weeds organically

 It’s the easiest thing in the world to get a chemical, add some water and spray and voila, within a week a pesky weed is gone.But if you’re more interested in being kinder to your land, its soil and the health of the creatures living in it, you will need to take a longer-term view of dealing with weeds.

-It’s a common misconception that organic farms have more problems with weeds, but research by weed scientist Kerry Harrington at Massey University found that wasn’t the case, with his trials over eight years showing the weed component of pasture on an organic test farm was the same as a conventional test farm, approximately 5%.
+It’s a common misconception that organic farms have more problems with weeds, but research by weed scientist Kerry Harrington at Massey University found that wasn’t the case.
+His trials, over eight years, comparing a ‘conventional’ farm with an organic one, showed both farm’s had the same weed component in their pasture, approximately 5 percent.

 WALK YOUR PROPERTY REGULARLY

-Even if you have a small block, it can be easy to not walk over the entire area, especially if you have animals that know you well and will come to you, vs herding.
+Even if you have a small block, it’s probably rare for you to walk over the entire area on a regular basis, especially if you have animals that know you well and will come to you, vs you needing to herd them.

 But the key to successful organic weed control is to get onto weed plants when the area affected is small so they don’t get the chance to go to seed or to spread (which weeds are very good at doing, very quickly), saving you time and money.